jacobtrvl/emco/README.md

 SERVICE_BASE_IMAGE_NAME=alpine
 SERVICE_BASE_IMAGE_VERSION=:3.12
 ```
+TODO: correct the above

-By default, `emco-service-build-base` is built from `golang:1.14.1-alpine`, with the `make` utility added.
+By default, `emco-service-build-base` is built from the containerized Alpine variant of Go (such as `golang:1.17.7-alpine` at the time of writing), with the `make` utility added.

 You may want to review and possibly update the base image names and versions.

 Note: The build base image should be based on a Linux distribution that uses `apt` for package management, such as Alpine, Debian or Ubuntu.
 It should also provide Go language version 1.14.
+TODO: correct the above

 ### Populate the EMCODOCKERREPO registry